spanish/acentoweb.cnlse/README.rst

 Features
 --------

-- Like acentoweb.cnlse, but with Control Panel for vocabularies.
+- CNLSE Add-On.
+Version with Control Panel for vocabularies.

 Examples